aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

 ##  Create Custom Shape

-- Calculate points of the shape
+- Calculate points of the shape.
-- Create an instance of the [GeometryPath]() class
+- Create an instance of the [GeometryPath]() class.
-- Fill the path with the points
+- Fill the path with the points.
-- Create an instance of the [GeometryShape](https://apireference.aspose.com/slides/net/aspose.slides/geometryshape) class
+- Create an instance of the [GeometryShape](https://apireference.aspose.com/slides/net/aspose.slides/geometryshape) class.
-- Apply the path to the shape
+- Apply the path to the shape.

 ``` csharp
 List<PointF> points = new List<PointF>();